thimslugga/centos-10-bootc/README.md

 Calcite is a CentOS Stream bootc-based system with GNOME.
 It is designed as a usable desktop base image and can even just be rebranded with no other changes.

+> [!IMPORTANT]
+> The `9` branch is no longer maintained.
+If you have it installed, please reinstall your OS.

 > [!WARNING]
 > Setting up an internet connection is mandatory, otherwise installation will fail.
 If you can't set up an internet connection, do not install this software.